Tracking Email Opens

 Viewing Email Open Statistics

-- What calendar the email was linked to
+- What calendar an email was linked to

 - What email it was sent to